 Rockies' Daniel Murphy: Idle Sunday

-Murphy is out of the lineup for Sunday's game against the Dodgers.
+Murphy is out of the lineup for Sunday's game against the Brewers.

-Murphy will be riding pine for the third time in four games with the Rockies opposing another left-handed staring pitcher (Hyun-Jin Ryu).
-Josh Fuentes gets the nod at first base in Murphy's stead.
+Even with the Rockies opposing a right-handed starting pitcher (Adrian Houser) in the series finale, the lefty-hitting Murphy will take a seat as manager Bud Black looks to evaluate younger options.
+Unless he's used off the bench, Murphy will wrap up his first campaign in Colorado with a .279 average, 13 home runs, 78 RBI, 56 runs and a stolen base across 131 games.

 More News